Cecilapp/Cecil/docs/3-Templates.md

 ### sort_by_weight

-Sorts a pages or menu collection by weight (lighter first).
+Sorts a collection by weight (lighter first).

 ```twig
 {{ <collection>|sort_by_weight }}